-The first step in applying to the Pre-College Summer Session is to complete an online application, which provides us with your basic details such as name, contact information, high school, etc. If you complete this online application before February 3, the standard $25 program application fee will be waived.
-This is for online applications only.
-After February 3, students will be required to pay the $25 application fee in order to apply to the program.
+The first step in applying to the Pre-College Summer Session is to complete an online application, which provides us with your basic details such as name, contact information, high school, etc. If you complete this online application before February 2, the standard $25 program application fee will be waived.
+After February 2, students will be required to pay the $25 application fee in order to apply to the program.

 More information on refunds can be found on our refund policy page.

-Scholarships will be reviewed shortly after the scholarship application deadline and acceptance/denial letters will be mailed to students within two weeks.
-Letters should reach students at the end of April.
+Scholarships will be reviewed shortly after the scholarship application deadline of April 17, 2015, and acceptance/denial letters will be mailed to students within two weeks thereafter.
+Letters should reach students at the end of April via postal mail.